Greg-GB/express-sendJSON/README.md

 npm install express-sendjson
 ```

 This is a simple express middleware that wraps the functionality of res.status(#).json(data) with some additional metadata by adding sendJSON to res.
+There are a wide range of properties that could be added in the future.

 Here are the default settings.
 ```json